Mayor Michael John Pantelides

 Mayor Pantelides is committed to promoting progress, while preserving the past.
 He understands the delicate balance of bringing in the 200 new or expanded businesses since he took office, while ensuring this historic integrity of the city is not jeopardized.

-Mayor Pantelides is a board member of the 21st century educations foundation, serves on the board of the Annapolis and Anne Arundel County Visitors Bureau, sits on the County Executive’s Heroin Task Force, sits on the Legislative Committee for the Maryland Municipal League, and is the past Vice Chair of the Baltimore Regional Transit board.
+Mayor Pantelides is a board member of the 21st century educations foundation, serves on the board of the Annapolis and Anne Arundel County Visitors Bureau, serves as a government representative on the Maryland Department of Labor, Licensing & Regulations Board, sits on the County Executive’s Heroin Task Force, sits on the Legislative Committee for the Maryland Municipal League, and is the past Vice Chair of the Baltimore Regional Transit board.
 He is also an Ex Officio member of the National Sailing Hall of Fame.